uvpatel/Programming/Language/C++/Flowchart & Pseudocode/codeexecution.md

 ## We use Digital tools
-- **VS Code :- Code Editor.**
+- **VS Code :- Code Editor.(By Microsoft)**
-> Code Editor Help us to Write a Code Effectively. it gives us flexibilty and shortcuts and so many facilities.
+> Code Editor Help us to Write a Code Effectively. it gives us flexibilty and shortcuts and so many facilities.Best Code Editor ever.

 - **Compiler :- Code Convert(Language Translator)**
 > Compiler is the software which Translate C++ code into machine Understable Code.it analyse entire code and then give executable code. the computer run .exe (executable file) and give output and take input.that's how code run.